1ikeadragon/pwntainer/README.md

 # pwntainer

-Docker container will all required CTF pwn tools.
+Docker container with all required CTF pwn tools.
 Had to do this cuz macOS moment.

 ### Build: